INSIDE: How to Avoid Mosquitos in Bali.

 Mosquito borne disease in Bali

 The following information must be viewed as a guide only.
 It is not intended, nor implied to be a substitute for professional medical advice.
 Visit your local doctor for up-to-date information about safe travel to Bali, including vaccination and treatment of mosquito borne disease.
+Correct at time of publication.
+We apologise in advance if there have been any changes to protocol or medical advances we are unaware of.

 There are two Bali diseases that you want to avoid if at all possible.